Raichka (Raissa Lichtenstein)

 On 31st August 1951 Raichka married her second husband, Morris Hildes, in Beverly Hills, California.
 Morris Hildes was born Moishe Zanwelt Hildesheim in Palestine in January 1887, arrived in the USA in 1920, and was naturalised in Chicago in 1926.

 Morris had met Raichka when he visited a brother in England who was a friend of Raichka.
-This was Pierre Gildesgame who owned a company which manufactured garments for Marks and Spencer.
-Another brother, Leon Gildesgame, had run the company with Pierre but emigrated to New York after World War 2.
-(In 1915, as Elie Hildesheim, Leon had fought at Gallipoli.)
-Pierre Gildesgame was president of the Maccabi Association until his death in 1981.
+This was Pierre Gildesgame, president of the Maccabi Association until his death in 1981.
+Pierre Gildesgame owned a company which manufactured garments for Marks and Spencer.
+His brother Leon Gildesgame had run the company with Pierre but emigrated to New York after World War 2.
+Pierre Gildesgame was born in Poland in 1903 and spent World War 1 in Palestine.
+In 1915 his brother Leon (as Elie Hildesheim) had fought at Gallipoli.

 After her marriage to Morris Raichka was known as Raissa Seymour-Hildes and lived at 414 South Willaman Drive, Los Angeles 48.
 In April 1953 she sailed (without Morris) First Class from New York to England.
 (On the same ship were Osbert and Edith Sitwell.)